SebeMsomi/Locallibrary/README.md

 Tutorial "Local Library" website written in in Node/Express.<br>
 This web application creates an online catalog for a small local library, where users can browse available books and manage their accounts.

-I need to implement the follwoing functionalities:
+I need to implement the following functionalities:

 Display all authors <br>
 Display all books<br>